choonkending/reactGo/docs/deployment/aws/linux-ec2.md

 The last step will be to create or use an existing key pair - we will use the key pair we created earlier.

 After a couple of minutes your instance will be ready, and visible under the running instances.
-You will be able to navigate to the site using the public IP.
-That public IP is unstable so next you will want to set up an elastic IP and pair that with your instance.

-#### ELASTIC IP

-Allocating the Elastic IP is as simple and clicking the button.
-But then you need to pair it with your instance, which is also very simple.
-But is also very important because even though you are using the free tier Amazon will charge you for unpaired Elastic IPs.

-Once that is set up it is time to connect,  We will be using SSH, which is why we opened up port 22 in our security group.
+Given that we created a nondefault VPC, we are not allocated a public IP by default.
+Don't worry, we'll be addressing that next!

+## Create and Associate Elastic IP

+:information_source: An _Elastic IP address_ is a static IP address designed for dynamic cloud computing.
+An Elastic IP address is associated with your AWS account.
+It is a public IP address, which is reachable from the internet.

+1. In your EC2 console, select **Network & Security > Elastic IPs**
+2. **Allocate New Address** > **Yes, Allocate**

+Now that we have an Elastic IP, let's associate it with a running instance:

+1. Still under **Network & Security > Elastic IPs**, ensure the Elastic IP you've created is checked
+2. **Actions > Associate Address**
+3. Type in the instance ID or name tag of your EC2 instance

 #### CONNECTING